oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/ggsa-mt-ref-drvrdb/ggsa-mt-ref-drvrdb.md

-# Add a Reference to the Driver Details Table in the Local Database
+# Add a Database Reference to the Stream Analytics pipeline

 ## Introduction